Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Introduction

 In this work, we propose a scalable algorithm for partitioning an arbitrary graph state into an arbitrary number of pieces, each piece corresponding to a QPU.
 The goal of the algorithm is to minimize the number of long-range Bell pairs required to realize a single large graph state spanning a multitude of QPUs.
-To make progress on the larger problem of designing schemes for distributed MBQC, we address the problem of graph state partitioning in the case where we generate the entire graph state before measurement, although we discuss in Section~\ref{sec:dynamic_compilation} how our work could be expanded to the dynamic generation case.
+To make progress on the larger problem of designing schemes for distributed MBQC, we address the problem of graph state partitioning in the case where the entire graph state is generated before measurement, although we discuss in Section~\ref{sec:dynamic_compilation} how our work could be expanded to the dynamic generation case.
 Because of this assumption, our work could also be applied to any regime where one would want to generate a distributed graph state.

 In Section~\ref{sec:background}, we provide a brief review of the motivating literature and related works, as well as a mathematical background section to review how graph states can be manipulated and thought of from the perspective of standard graph algorithm design.
-We intend this section to be for the purpose of making this work more self-contained and accessible to classical computer scientists with only modest knowledge of quantum computing.
+We intend this section to be for the purpose of making this work more self-contained and accessible to scientists with only modest knowledge of quantum computing, assuming they are comfortable with graph theory.
 Following this, Section~\ref{sec:quantum_land} sets the stage upon which the rest of this work will be carried out, describing our assumptions, abstractions, and nomenclature.

 Section~\ref{sec:protocol} describes protocols for generating an arbitrary graph state using only local CZ gates, $Y$ measurements, and long-range logical Bell pair generations.
 We discuss here why minimizing the number of edges cut fails (such as with an algorithm like Kernighan–Lin \cite{kl_algo}) for graph state partitioning, and why our generation protocol, \textit{vertex cover grafting} (VCG) better embodies the goal of minimizing entanglement between partitions.
 Our VCG protocol requires a number of Bell pairs equal to the sizes of the matchings across all partitions, and we find that algorithm design for this metric also reduces other measures of entanglement, namely cut rank (discussed in Appendix~\ref{sec:cutrank}).